What are outpatient services?

 - Outpatient service centers usually specialize in one type of treatment or procedure.
 And the staff usually has a lot of experience that is focused on the procedure you need.
 Also, the equipment and techniques used may be the most advanced.

 - Outpatient services may be more convenient for you.
 All of the care that you need before, during, and after the procedure, surgery, or test may be conveniently provided in one place.

 Try to find out all you can about the outpatient center before you use it.

 Most outpatient service centers are accredited and approved for the types of treatment offered.
 But not all centers provide care that is right for you.
 Be sure to find out whether the provider you're considering is reputable and qualified.
 The following government and health agencies can help you learn about the quality of outpatient service centers:

 - Quality Check, a service of The Joint Commission on Accreditation of Healthcare Organizations.
-You can contact this organization by phone at (630) 792-5000 or online at www.qualitycheck.org.
+Go to www.qualitycheck.org to visit their website.

 - Your state's board of medicine.
 Every state in the United States has a state board of medicine that regulates complaints against medical facilities and doctors.
 Although this agency will not reveal the details about any facility or individual, you can find out if there have been complaints filed against a facility or doctor.
 You can find your state board of medicine through the local telephone directory.
 Or go online and search for "Board of Medicine" for your particular state.

 - Your insurance carrier.
 Many insurance carriers keep quality indicator records for doctors and facilities in your local area.